-Geometrical Figures
+3.1 Geometrical Figures

-Let's start our gallery with some examples taken from geometry.
+Let's start our gallery with some examples taken from geometry (figures 28 and 29).
 The MCM is applied at increasing integer normalized scales up to a maximum value of 10.

 As expected, the corners gradually shrink becoming round and a fattening effect occurs between joint level sets.